What is population health?

 Automated communication technology can be used in a variety of ways across the different organisations your local authority may be working with:

-• GP Practices can send alerts to remind individuals suffering with long-term condition they are due their next review or need to book in a blood test
+- GP Practices can send alerts to remind individuals suffering from long-term conditions they are due for their next review or need to book a blood test

-• Local councils can send out automated emails to individuals they identify as ‘high-risk’ with guides and information of what’s available in their local area and telephone numbers they can use to get in touch with different organisations
+- Local councils can send out automated emails to individuals they identify as ‘high-risk’ with guides and information on what’s available in their local area and telephone numbers they can use to get in touch with different organisations.

-Through sending these automated text messages and emails individuals in your targeted populated can be encouraged to be more proactive and makes changes to start their journey in improving their health and wellbeing.
+Through sending these automated text messages and emails individuals in your targeted population can be encouraged to be more proactive and make changes to start their journey in improving their health and wellbeing.

 2. Help deliver preventative measures